Why It Works

 Add Parmesan cheese, nutmeg, and lemon juice to ricotta.
 Season to taste with salt and pepper and stir to combine.

 If using a ravioli mold: Place first sheet of dough over metal base.
 Gently and evenly press plastic mold down to make depressions in dough.
 Remove and fill each depression with approximately 1 tablespoon filling.
 Rap mold once or twice to remove any air bubbles.
 Place second sheet of dough over surface and pat down.
 Run rolling pin over dough until ridges beneath become visible.
 Flip the mold over and gently peel it away.
 If ravioli remain stuck, rap edge of mold on table.
-If ravioli do not separate easily, use fluted ravioli cutter to complete perforation.
+If ravioli do not separate easily, use fluted pasta wheel cutter or kitchen knife to complete perforation.
 Cover ravioli with towel to prevent drying.
 Repeat with remaining dough and continue to step 6.

 If working by hand: Fold first sheet along its midline to make a light crease and re-open.
 Place 6 heaping tablespoons half-inch apart along length of lower half.
 Moisten upper half with pastry brush dipped in water and fold over, pressing down to remove air bubbles and create a seal around filling.
-Using fluted ravioli cutter or kitchen knife, cut between filling for 6 even squares.
+Using fluted pasta wheel cutter or kitchen knife, cut between filling for 6 even squares.
 Cover ravioli with towel to prevent drying.
 Repeat with remaining dough.